 Spend your afternoon exploring Utrecht’s cultural side, from playful museums to modernist architecture.
 Here’s how to fill the next few hours:

-- 5:00 PM – Relax on a Canal cruise for views of Utrecht’s two-level canal system, medieval bridges, and wharfside architecture.
+- 17:00 – Relax on a canal cruise for views of Utrecht’s two-level canal system, medieval bridges, and wharfside architecture.

 Evening: Night Experience